mijregas/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # CodeBook for the Getting-and-Cleaning-Data-Course-Project

-The data for the project was downloaded as a Zip file from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The data for the project was downloaded as a Zip file from:<br>
+  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Once unzipped into the "./data" directory, the data consists of 28 files in 4 folders.
 For purposes of this assignments, the raw data contained in the Inertial Signals directories was ignored.
 The remaining files of interest were contained in a directory structure as depicted below under the "root" directory "UCI HAR Dataset".